ToCodeLife/notejam/README.rst

 **Do you want to improve one of the existing implementations?**

-Each implementation has its own README with contribution details.
+Each implemenation has its own README with contribution details.

 **Do you want to add new framework?**